Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 ## Known bugs

 * Skeleton Key is consumed if used for downgrading the runes recipe - no known bugfix as of now
+* Eternal Coin does not have a name in the inventory

 ## About this mod